 There’s actually 9 to choose from.

-The settings underneath this are all self explained.
+The settings underneath this are all self-explained.
 You can choose to repeat the background, tile it, tile it horizontally or vertically.

 You can either have it fixed or indeed scrolled.
 In fairness on scroll really won’t do anything unless you have made your login box really big.

-By clicking on the form fields you can actually change the background colour of the form fields.
+By clicking on the form fields you can actually change the background color of the form fields.
 As well as a whole host of other options such as size font size, spacing, shadow effects and more.

 Adding your logo to the WordPress login page